Zythyr/RbuWSL/README.md

 3. Navigate to location of this script
 4. Run the script by typing the command: ./RbuWSL.sh
 ## Example
+## Suggestions
+* Use the rsync option `-avhP --stats --delete` for basic use.
+	* These options will duplicate your source backup files onto the destination drive.
+The `--delete` option will be ensure to delete the files in the destination drive that no longer exist your source files.
+* Use the option `--no-p --chmod=ugo=rwX` to ensure no ACL permission issues occur.
+	* This is NOT really needed when using Ubuntu/Bash WSL on Windows.
+	* I use this option because I am paranoid of getting unaccessible files/folders due to ACL permission issues I had in the past when using rsync with Cygwin.
+Refer to https://superuser.com/a/1184342/607501 for more details.
+* Do NOT use this script with Cygwin because I have NOT tested it yet.
+If you want to use it with Cygwin you may need to do modifications to this script.

 ## TODO
+* Make this script universal so it's not just limited to using it with WSL
+* Improve this script syntax to follow POSIX standard: http://mywiki.wooledge.org/BashGuide http://s.ntnu.no/bashguide.pdf
 ### Known Issues
+* This script has NOT been tested on Cygwin on Windows.
+Do NOT use with Cygwin.
+If you want to use it with Cygwin you will need to modify this script.
+* This script has NOT been tested on network drives (NFS and SMB (Samba)) mounted drive.
+	* Will need to test mounting/unmount network drives with Ubuntu/Bash WSL on Windows 10
+	* Will need to test permissions and ensure no ACL permission issues occur
 ## References

 ## Disclaimer